Do1e

 Scheduled Sync#

-Copy the above sync command and use crontab for scheduled tasks.
-Specific details can be found online, as there are many related tutorials.
+Copy the above sync command and use crontab for scheduled tasks; you can find many related tutorials online.

 ::: banner {warning}

-NAS is not 100% reliable either; for important data, please follow the 321 principle (three copies, two types of media, one offline backup).
+NAS is not 100% reliable either; for important data, please follow the 321 principle (three copies, two media, one offline backup).

 :::